KristjanESPERANTO/MMM-OneCallWeather/README.md

       longitude: "-0.126240", // Longitude from https://www.latlong.net/
       apikey: "YOUR_API_KEY", // openweathermap.org API key
       iconset: "9a",          // Icon set to use.
+      iconsetFormat: "svg",   // File format of the icons.
     }
   },
 ```